lehigh-university-libraries/blog/posts/2025/01/06/renovate.md

 Over the 2024 winter holiday I happened to come across a CVE advisory (that was several weeks old) for a piece of software I knew handled web traffic for some of our services running in our Islandora stack.
 In this particular case I knew the service was only accessible from `localhost` so the threat was minor, but it had me concerned what other CVEs might be out there undetected.
 And going forward how quickly we will find/patch new CVEs for dependencies in our software.

 This general problem had been top of mind, as I had recently been integrating [Mend's Renovate](https://www.mend.io/renovate/) with some of our local repositories here at Lehigh.
-This endevaour was initiated by reading some glowing reviews for the renovate bot in [hangops slack](https://github.com/hangops) and more recently hearing about some successes shared in [CODE4LIB's #devops slack channel](https://code4lib.org/irc/).
+This endevaor was initiated by reading some glowing reviews for the renovate bot in [hangops slack](https://github.com/hangops) and more recently hearing about some successes shared in [CODE4LIB's #devops slack channel](https://code4lib.org/irc/).

 From [Mend's datasheet for Renovate](https://www.mend.io/wp-content/uploads/2023/09/Mend-Renovate-Enterprise-data-sheet.pdf) the problem renovate aims to solve is